| Divided impressions Trip Report |

 Aeroflot is harder on the weight limits than we are used to.
 We paid 130 rubles per kg from Moscow.
 That's about $2 / lb.

 Arriving at the final destination was also different; the luggage tag from checking in, in Moscow, was needed to get the bags out from the luggage belt!
-A guy was checking the tag against the bag you tried to get through.
+A guy was checking the tag against the bag when you tried to get through.
 I guess this is because this is a poor part of Russia and a stolen bag is a probable situation.

 When exiting the terminal, our driver from Pilgrim was waiting outside with a Pilgrim sign.
 We dragged the bags to his van and we were off towards Azau.
 A quick stop at a gas station for some water and potato chips.
 Arrived in Azau about three hours later, at 11 pm.
 We got our rooms from the English speaking Pilgrim representative and she asked us to come to the dining room.
 Dinner was waiting for us!
+Excellent!

-Gear and ClimbingMy report is more on the obstacles around getting to the Elbrus region, but some things about the climb can be told.
-We brought freeze dried food for the climb with us but were able to pick up propane gas at both the hotel - from Pilgrim - and at a sport's store in Cheget, a few miles down the road.
+My report is more on the obstacles around getting to the Elbrus region, but some things about the climb should be discussed.
+We brought freeze dried food for the climb with us, but we were able to pick up propane gas at both the hotel - from Pilgrim - and at a sport's store in Cheget, a few miles down the road.
 We got some cheese in a local store and also bread.

 Started at 2 am from the tents and reached the summit after about six hours.
-It was cold and my Scarpa Alpha was not really good for the low temperature.
-The sun reached us about an hour before reaching the top and that helped my feet out.
-We lingered on the top for a while before returning to camp.
-It took us about 3 hours to get back.
+It was cold and my Scarpa Alpha was not really good for this low temperature.
+The sun reached us about an hour before we reached the summit and that helped my feet out.

-Final remarksWe met two guided US groups (AAI and AMS) when descending of the mountain.
-This gave me the idea to write this report.
+We met two guided US groups (AAI and AMS) when descending to the saddle.
+This meeting gave me the idea to write a trip report.

 We believe that with such a good basis, any such climber can do this on their own, as a small group.
 I don't say that you should climb alone but as your own little group.
 We don't speak Russian but managed to deal with this with our school English.